-Mario Draghi might be new to his job as head of the European Central Bank.
+Mario Draghi might be new to his job as head of the European Central Bank (ECB).
 But his speech at the European Banking Congress in Frankfurt last week suggested calm consistency.
 The calm consistency one might expect from a former Goldman Sachs banker.
+A Super Mario speech, indeed.

-In fact, consistency was one of the main structural elements to the speech: continuity, consistency and credibility.
-He might be new to the role of president, but not to central banking.
+In fact, consistency was one of the main structural elements to the Super Mario speech: continuity, consistency and credibility.
+He might be new to the role of president.
+But not to central banking.

-Long sentences characterised this speech to his audience of banking professionals and Eurocrats.
+Long sentences characterised this Draghi speech to his audience of banking professionals and Eurocrats.

 We were treated to: